endernewton/tf-faster-rcnn/README.md

   - Train Resnet152 on COCO 2014 trainval35k and test on minival (1000k/1390k), **37.2**.

 **Note**:
-  - The numbers should be further improved now due to a bug fix for adding regularization loss.
+  - The numbers should be further improved now, please stay tuned.
-  - Due to the randomness in GPU training with Tensorflow espeicially for VOC, the best numbers are reported (with 2-3 attempts) here.
+  - Due to the randomness in GPU training with Tensorflow especially for VOC, the best numbers are reported (with 2-3 attempts) here.
 According to my experience, for COCO you can almost always get a very close number (within ~0.2%) despite the randomness.
   - **All** the numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will likely result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.X AP).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
+  - We do not set a threshold (instead of 0.05) for a detection to be included in the final result, which increases recall.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
 Notable ones include using ``crop_and_resize``, and excluding ground truth boxes in RoIs during training.
   - For COCO, we find the performance improving with more iterations (VGG16 350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.5), and potentially better performance can be achieved with even more iterations.
   - For Resnets, we fix the first block (total 4) when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool (which I find useless especially for COCO).
 The final feature maps are average-pooled for classification and regression.
 All batch normalization parameters are fixed.
 Weight decay is set to Renset101 default 1e-4.
 Learning rate for biases is not doubled.
+  - For Mobilenets, we fix the first five layers when fine-tuning the network.
+All batch normalization parameters are fixed.
+Weight decay for Mobilenet layers is set to 4e-5.
   - For approximate [FPN](https://arxiv.org/abs/1612.03144) baseline setup we simply resize the image with 800 pixels, add 32^2 anchors, and take 1000 proposals during testing.
   - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](http://xinlei.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models, including longer COCO VGG16 models and Resnet ones.